adeleke5140/portfolio-v2/src/app/blog/posts/unix-notes.md

 docker run -d -p 3000:3000 <name-of-app>
 ```

-Docker is really and I'm looking forward to using it some more.
+Docker is great and I'm looking forward to using it some more.

 Other interesting utlities include [btop](https://github.com/aristocratos/btop) and [pfetch](https://github.com/dylanaraps/pfetch). `pfetch` is a lightweight sys information tool and I used it to regularly get an overview of how much RAM I was using.
 Sample output: